 If we wire up 4 rows and 12 columns, we need 16 (4+12) pins to handle 48 (4*12) keys.
 (This could be a Planck.)
 No problem.

 To build a Preonic (5 rows + 12 colums) you would need 17 (5+12) pins to handle the 60 (12*5) keys.
-(With a more elaborated matrix though you can reduce the number of pins significantly.)
-I cover this in the advanced keyboard matrix guide.
+With larger keyboards or with extra features like underglow, backlighting, rotary encoder, display etc. you can easily run out of pins.

 The signal can flow in multiple directions in our grid, making the controller's task to identify the pressed key pretty much impossible.
 Look at the picture below. [ambiguous keypress]

 To make sure a keypress defines the row and column of a switch unambiguously, we have to make the grid one way only.
 That's what diodes do: they let electricity flow in one direction only.

 There are all kinds of diodes available, the most common being the 1N4148.
 This is dirt cheap, you can get 200 of this for 1$.

 Theoretically, you can wire up a macropad or numpad (anything with less than 18-26 keys) without a matrix, wiring the switches directly to the controller pins.